SijieCai/ts-class-validator/README.md

 ## Async Support
 No async validate method support for now!
-Async validation mixed with sync ones may cuase performance issues. why?
+Async validation mixed with sync ones may cause performance issues. why?
 Most of the time async validation is time consuming, we normally want to success all the sync validations first, and then do the async ones; one after another, or parallelly, depends on real situation.
 If we design the interface to support all above scenarios, it may end up ugly.
 Let me know if you have better idea.